 Overview

 This document outlines the information required for the environmental assessment of the Mackenzie Valley Highway extension project.
-The Department of Transportation (DOT), Government of the Northwest Territories (GNWT) is proposing to construct an 818 km all-weather road from Wrigley to the Dempster Highway south of Inuvik.
+The Department of Transportation (DOT), Government of the Northwest Territories (GNWT) is proposing to construct a 321 km all-weather road from Wrigley to Norman Wells.
 The developer is the GNWT.
 The proposed route for the extension of the Mackenzie Valley Highway (“the highway”) is shown on Figure 1.

-This Terms of Reference will direct the developer to organize existing material, and conduct additional study and analysis as appropriate, in order to submit a Developer’s Assessment Report.
+This Terms of Reference will direct the developer to organize existing material, and conduct additional studies and analyses as appropriate, in order to submit a Developer’s Assessment Report.
 That report will then be used to inform all interested parties about the developer’s views of the potential impacts of the proposed development during the analytical phase of the environmental assessment.

 Background